AlexETay7/M2.2-Lab/README.md

 dependencies.
 It is written in plain HTML, CSS, and JavaScript.
 This is a simple website and showcase of some fun things you can do with basic HTML, CSS, and JS.

+The button with the hand is the button that shows the alert of Hello world!
+The others you may just have to figure out for yourself...

 ## Getting Started

 To get started, clone this repository and run the following commands: